-Allegheny Land Trust has established a successful record of fiscal responsibilty and management, leveraging capital dollars at the ration of 2:1, and operating effectiively with a lean staff and budget.
-At the same time, ALT has earned its reputation as an organization that get things done.
-Investments in Allegheny Land trust have resulted in permanent conservation of more that 2,000 acres, training of nearly 30 site stewards, and, through a project that passively treats 2.8 million gallons of water per day, ALT will prevent 43 tons of iron oxide from impairing Chartiers Creek annually.
+Allegheny Land Trust has established a successful record of fiscal responsibility and management, leveraging capital dollars at the ratio of 2:1, and operating effectively with a lean staff and budget.
+At the same time, ALT has earned its reputation as an organization that gets things done.
+Investments in Allegheny Land Trust have resulted in permanent conservation of more than 2,000 acres, training of nearly 30 site stewards, and, through a project that passively treats 2.8 million gallons of water per day, ALT will prevent 43 tons of iron oxide from impairing Chartiers Creek annually.

 Allegheny Land Trust conserves over 2 square miles!